The Virtual Trillium Trail Research Project

-The Virtual Trillium Trail research project set out to build a realistic educational simulation of elementary school environmental science curriculum and real world field trips.
-It was an investigation into the design, construction, testing, and evaluation of the child-computer environment interface and the simulation.
-The research focused on the ethnographic design and empirical investigation into the design parameters that affect learning activity, knowledge acquisition, creativity, and emotional outcomes.
+The Virtual Trillium Trail research project (2003-2008) aims were to build a realistic educational simulation of elementary school environmental science curriculum as imbedded in activities of real world field trips.
+It was an investigation into the design, construction, testing, and evaluation of the human-computer-environment interface and the virtual model of nature.
+The research focused on the ethnographic design and empirical results of the design parameters that affect learning activity, knowledge acquisition, creativity, and emotional outcomes.

 Figure 1: Images shows the real and virtual field trips.
 Top images of activity in the real Trillium Trail, and bottom images of the software deployed in a computer lab at the University of Pittsburgh with The Virtual Trillium Trail, 2007.

 Figure 2.
 The data for Knowledge Gained in one hour of independent play.

 - Visual Fidelity is Strong and Significant: F(1,60) = 10.54, p = 0.0019

 - Navigational Freedom shows Trend: F(1,60) = 2.71, p = 0.105

 - Significant Evidence of Interaction: F(1,60) = 4.85, p = 0.0315

 - Highest Gains in Condition of High Visual Fidelity and High Navigational Freedom: M=37.44, SD = 13.88